Hanish Islands

-The Hanish Islands (جزر حنيش, ደሴታት ሃኒሽ) is an archipelago in the Red Sea consisting of a trio of major islands at the centre of an array of smaller islets and rocks.
+The Hanish Islands (جزر حنيش, ደሴታት ሓኒሽ) form an archipelago in the Red Sea consisting of a trio of major islands at the centre of an array of smaller islets and rocks.
 The three major islands are the northern Zuqar Island, the southern Great Anish (Al-anīsh al-Kabīr), and the significantly smaller Little Anish (Al-anīsh al-Ṣaghīr) in between.

 The archipelago is largely under the control of Yemen, with only several small south-western rocks and islets granted to Eritrea by the Permanent Court of Arbitration in 1998 following the Hanish Islands conflict in 1994–1995.
+The name may derive from a local word hanash meaning "snake" or "serpent".

+On 14 September 2026, the islands were captured by the Houthis (also known as Ansar Allah) during their ongoing conflict with the United Nations-recognized Presidential Leadership Council (PLC) of Yemen.